Costa del Sol property since 2019

 What if a building hasn’t voted yet

-That timing risk is part of the picture before you offer.
+That risk is part of the picture.
 We always tell you when it’s there.

 The bottom line